dev-S-t/UniBias/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is proprietary software.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.
+No part of this software may be reproduced or used without explicit permission from the copyright holder.